A Guide to Family History

-County Sutherland Fabulous amount of information on the whole county as well as it's people.
-There is also a forum attached to the web site where members help each other to find information and connections to the Sutherland's people and it's past.
+County Sutherland Blog - Fabulous amount of information on the whole county as well as it's people.

 Scotland's People - The official government site for obtaining family records in Scotland and has over 50 million records available.
 Records available are:

 Statutory Registers Births 1855 - 2006, Marriages 1855- 1932